-I’m the head of the Language Technologies Unit at Canolfan Bedwyr, Bangor University since 2001.
+I’m the head of the Language Technologies Unit at Canolfan Bedwyr, Bangor University since 2001, and hold a personal chair there.
 I lead a mixed team of linguists and software developers where we share the vision of revitalizing small languages like Welsh through developing language technologies for them.
 Previously I was Chief Editor of the Centre for the Standardization of Welsh Terminology at the university’s School of Education.
 The Centre was incorporated in the Language Technologies Unit when it became part of Canolfan Bedwyr.

 I began my career as a lexicographer, working as assistant editor on the University of Wales historical dictionary of the Welsh language, Geiriadur Prifysgol Cymru in 1978.
 I was for a time a member of the staff of The Welsh Academy’s English to Welsh dictionary in 1983-4, before setting up my own business as a self-employed translator.
 I was invited to be part of Bangor University’s tender to standardize Welsh terminology in 1993.
 This led to the publication of Y Termiadur Ysgol :Standardized Terminology for the Schools of Walesin 1998 (revised and enlarged as Y Termiadur Addysg in 2006) which includes Welsh terms standardized for the schools and collages of further education in Wales.
 The dictionary continues to grow, but is now published solely electronically, on-line and in apps.
 I have also edited a number of other terminology dictionaries over the years, and wrote the Guidelines for the Standardization of Terms for the Translation Service of the Welsh Assembly Government and the Welsh Language Board in 2007.
 These activities culminated in the establishment of a project to standardize terminology for Welsh-medium education at University level for Y Coleg Cymraeg Cenedlaethol (virtual National Welsh-medium college) in 2009.
 This work is also on-going, with the Geiriadur Termau’r Coleg Cymraeg Cenedlaethol (Terminology Dictionary of the Coleg Cymraeg Cenedlaethol) also published on-line and in an app.